AJAbe/DE_AWS_Maven/README.md

   ![Kinesis](https://github.com/user-attachments/assets/ae61fbbe-60ff-4799-805d-ab0cf72b60ef)

 - Eventually, the data is written into S3.
 We can see that S3 create a nested folder structure based on Year, Month, Date and Hour of data load.
+The file could actually be downloaded and we can view the data in a dictionary format (via Notebook or other Text Edit tools).

 ![S3](https://github.com/user-attachments/assets/0dc9b0c2-525c-47c8-a3c2-2438fdf44942)